 How does Sun's natal dignity shape the Ketu-Sun sub-period reading?

 Sun's natal house, sign and aspectual state set the floor for the 4-month sub-period.
-Sun exalted in Aries, in own sign Leo, or in angular houses (1st, 4th, 7th, 10th) softens the Ketu separation pressure.
+Sun exalted in Aries, in own sign Leo or in angular houses (1st, 4th, 7th, 10th) softens the Ketu separation pressure.
 Sun debilitated in Libra amplifies the friction reading.
 Aspects from Saturn bring sustained structural pressure; aspects from Mars bring competitive pressure.

 What kinds of events historically correlate with the Ketu-Sun sub-period?